GetStream/stream-chat-dart/README.md

 There is a detailed Flutter example project in the `example` folder.
 You can directly run and play on it.

+At [this link](https://getstream.github.io/stream-chat-dart/#/) you can find the example compiled with Hummingbird

 ## Setup API Client

 First you need to instantiate a chat client.
 The Chat client will manage API call, event handling and manage the websocket connection to Stream Chat servers.
 You should only create the client once and re-use it across your application.